Overcoming Emetophobia (Vomit Phobia) with a CBT Therapist

 Eliminating Safety Behaviours

-An effective treatment plan will also include eliminating safety behaviours - something that is often overlooked by therapists.
+An effective treatment plan will also include eliminating safety behaviours.
+This is something that is often overlooked by therapists.
+In fact, many therapists will inavertendly teach you safety behaviours or "coping tools".
 If you struggle with emetophobia, you may have quite a few of these.
 Although these behaviours make you feel better in the short-term they could be worsening your symptoms in the long-term.
 To learn more about safety behaviours.

 If you struggle with severe emetophobia and are not willing to try counselling, you may want to meet with your doctor or a psychiatrist and discuss the possibility of starting medication.
 Some people will need a combination of mental health counselling and medication.